Small Batch Cookie Cups with Chocolate Filling

 Cookie Cups

-- In the stand mixer mixing bowl (see Notes for using a small mixing bowl), add the butter and both sugars.
-Beat on medium high speed until light and creamy.1/4 cup unsalted butter, room temperature, 2 tablespoons organic cane sugar, 2 tablespoons light brown sugar
+- Add the butter and both sugars to a mixing bowl.
+Either a stand mixer or hand mixer with a medium mixing bowl works.
+Beat on medium-high speed until light and creamy.1/4 cup unsalted butter, room temperature, 2 tablespoons organic cane sugar, 2 tablespoons light brown sugar

-- Add the egg yolk, and vanilla and almond extract.
+- Add the egg yolk, vanilla, and almond extract.
 Continue to beat on medium speed until the egg is well incorporated.1 large egg yolk, room temperature, 1/4 teaspoon vanilla extract, 1/4 teaspoon almond extract

 - Sprinkle the flour, baking powder, and salt over the wet ingredients.
-Mix on medium speed until no dry streaks remain.3/4 cup all-purpose flour, 1/4 teaspoon baking powder, 1/4 teaspoon salt
+Mix on low until no dry streaks remain and a dough forms.
+The dough will be thick.
+If it is too crumbly, add a splash or two of milk.3/4 cup all-purpose flour, 1/4 teaspoon baking powder, 1/4 teaspoon salt

-- The frosting is ready to use immediately and can be piped into the cookie cups.
-I recommend piping to fill the cookie cups completely.
+- Add the filling to a piping bag, and fill the cookie cups.
 Sprinkle the tops with chopped nuts or sprinkles.
-The cookie cups will be fine at room temperature for one day.
+The cookie cups will be fine at room temperature for up to 8 hours.
 Beyond that, I recommend refrigerating to keep the ganache fresh.1 to 2 tablespoons chopped peanuts or sprinkles

 - Serving Size – This is a small batch recipe that can be doubled.